-There are also minor impacts on "other" learning such as motivation, digital literacy and development of transversal skills and abilities.
-In short, considering the background set out above, it is widely known that ICTs can contribute to improve considerably in the processes of New Ideas in Educational Computing (TISE, 2015), teaching and learning, in some occasions, an adequate use of these Technologies can generate a significant impact within the classroom, specifically when they mediate the relationship of the users of these technologies with information and with other users.
+There are also minor impacts on "other" learning, such as motivation, digital literacy, and development of transversal skills and abilities.
+In short, considering the background set out above, it is widely known that ICTs can contribute to considerably improve in the processes of New Ideas in Educational Computing (TISE 2015), teaching and learning, in some occasions, an adequate use of these Technologies can generate a significant impact within the classroom, specifically when they mediate the relationship of the users of these technologies with information and with other users.

-In this sense, there is also agreement that the use of ICT contributes considerably to facilitating processes related to learning, such as the transfer of information, the exchange and development of ideas, the exploration of shared resources and collaboration in the construction of knowledge.
-No However, this, this relationship is more complex, considering that the introduction of technology into the teaching does not change or improvement alone learning processes.
+In this sense, there is also an agreement that the use of ICT contributes considerably to facilitating processes related to learning, such as the transfer of information, the exchange and development of ideas, the exploration of shared resources and collaboration in the construction of knowledge.
+However, the aforementioned, this relationship is somewhat more complex, considering that the introduction of technology to teaching processes does not by itself modify or improve learning processes.

-Returning to the approaches supported by the sociocultural perspective mentioned above, the acquisition or development of skills in the use of ICT refers to the meaning given to information through the use of socially and culturally available resources and the way in which they are used said resources in communication through different formats and media.
+Returning to the approaches held by the sociocultural perspective mentioned above, the acquisition or development of skills in the use of ICT refers to the meaning given to information through the use of socially and culturally available resources and the way they are used said resources in communication through different formats and media.
 Thus, technology is conceived as an available cultural tool that also changes over time.
-In this same sense, the acquisition of competences and / or skills in the use of technology for educational purposes overcomes the simple "literacy" that is related to basic communication skills with the support of technology and is closer to higher-order cognitive skills than They are linked to the creation of content and the construction of knowledge through or through the mediation of technological tools or supports.
+In this same sense, the acquisition of competences and/or skills in the use of technology for educational purposes overcomes the simple "literacy" that is related to basic communication skills with the support of technology and is closer to higher-order cognitive skills than They are linked to the creation of content and the construction of knowledge through or through the mediation of technological tools or supports.

-Sefton-Green, Nixon & Erstad, point out that these ICT skills and competences can be summarized as: basic skills (general use of a computer that includes aspects such as the use of text editing software and other basic programs), skills related to information access and management (searching the internet, downloading information, classifying and reorganizing it critically) and skills related to content creation (communicating information through different media and formats and interacting or collaborating with others to create new content).
+Sefton-Green, Nixon and Erstad point out that these ICT skills and competences can be summarized as: basic skills (general use of a computer that includes aspects such as the use of text editing software and other basic programs), skills related to information access and management (searching the internet, downloading information, classifying and reorganizing it critically) and skills related to content creation (communicating information through different media and formats and interacting or collaborating with others to create new content).

-3. What Do We Understand by New Educational Technologies?
+1.2 What Do We Understand by New Educational Technologies?

-We can say that technological development defines social change, and that consequently technology has a direct and significant influence on society, which also has an impact in the educational field.
-But what is understood by "New Technologies", according to Martínez (1999) states that in recent years this term has been coined to refer to a series of machines that have the common denominator of having been created from the material development of microelectronics and which they are being applied in various communication systems; and the idea of "progress" has been associated with new technologies; in short, they are electronic tools in continuous development.
+We can say that technological development defines social change, and that consequently technology has a direct and significant influence on society, which also has an impact on the educational field.
+But what is understood by "New Technologies", according to Martínez (1999) states that in recent years this term has been coined to name a series of machines that have the common denominator of having been created from the material development of microelectronics and that they are being applied in various communication systems; and the idea of "progress" has been associated with new technologies; in short, they are electronic tools in continuous development.